whage/docker-presentation/slides/docker.md

 	- fixed executable versions
 	- fixed library versions, dependencies
 - basis for a predictable, stable environment
-- image naming `<repository>:<tag>`, implicit push target

 ---

 Union filesystems

-- Docker images use this format
+- Docker images use this format, but it is independent of containers
-- the containerized app doesn't know, doesn't care
-- efficient storage
+- main advantage: efficient storage
-	- containers can share the layers
+	- images can share sets of layers
-	- only the deltas are recorder in new layers
+	- only deltas are recorder in new layers
-- only the top layer is writable
+- only the top layer is writable during run-time
+	- containers don't modify their images
+- the containerized app inside doesn't know, doesn't care!

 ---